Guide to Unified Marketing Measurement

 Misinformation

 All this complexity in marketing means that there are a lot of different ways to conceptualize this problem, logically and analytically.
-Marketers and analysts alike are immediately confronted with lots of ambiguity that stems from the multitude of ways to conceptualize and quantify the effect of marketing.
-Further, most marketing mix models are trying to quantify all this using historical data, which is imperfect.
+Marketers and analysts alike are immediately confronted with lots of ambiguity that stems from the multitude of ways to conceptualize and quantify the effect of marketing activities.
+Further, marketing mix modeling quantifies all this using historical data, which is imperfect.
 Imperfect data yield potentially biased and uncertain results.

-Conflict often surfaces within the organizational structure itself.
+Conflict when making marketing decisions often surfaces within the organizational structure itself.
 Marketing teams, armed with varying perspectives and vested interests, may have differing views on the optimal path forward.
 This conflict extends to strategic objectives, priorities, and the allocation of resources.
 Balancing these conflicting viewpoints requires not only strategic acumen but also a keen understanding of interpersonal dynamics.

-Together, these Three C’s challenge marketers to devise strategies that are analytically sound, organizationally aligned, and financially prudent.
+Together, these Three Cs challenge marketers to devise unified marketing strategies that are analytically sound, organizationally aligned, and financially prudent.

-When the model is properly built it supports the decision even under the weight of the heaviest of decisions.
-However, if not properly built the model crumbles and leaves the decision-maker to their own devices.
+When the model is properly built, it supports the decision even under the weight of the heaviest of decisions.
+However, if it is not properly built, the model crumbles and leaves the decision-maker to their own devices.
 And so, building the model well is fundamentally important.

 To support the decision, the model must be built with the decision-maker in mind.
 In the end, the model should be an extension of the decision-maker’s considerations, objectives, values, alternatives and information.

-A good Frame ensures that when it comes time to decide, all the factors that need to be expressed as drivers, outcomes, and alternatives are included in the decision.
+A good Frame ensures that when it comes time to decide, all the factors that need to be expressed as drivers, outcomes, and alternatives are included.
 The Frame is the ground floor underneath the model.

-The model itself must, therefore, translate all the factors into values that the decision-maker can compare and trade-off when comparing alternatives.
-A marketing mix model may provide sales forecasts, ROIs and forecasts of any other non-financial metrics like awareness.
-At Keen, we focus on the financial value of the marketing decisions because a dollar speaks like no other language.
 The model in the Keen Platform yields both a revenue forecast and contributions.
 Contributions are converted to cash flows from marketing investments and forecasted into the future.
-The marketing-driven cash flows are discounted based on how far into the future they occur and then totaled in a metric we call the Net Present Value of Marketing Investment (NPV).
+The marketing-driven cash flows are discounted based on how far into the future they occur and then totaled in a metric we call the Net Present Value (NPV) of Marketing Investment.
 NPV captures both the short-term and long-term value of marketing in a single metric.

 Marketing mix models, because of their need to support the frame of the decision maker, need to be unified, meaning that they need to capture the range of the tactics influencing sales.
 This means that we need to have a common method that is appropriate for all the tactics under consideration in the decision.